Iokete/iokete.github.io/_posts/2024-05-11-Kebab-Amigo-2-Writeup.md

     io.sendlineafter(b'>', buf)
 ```

-Our first payload should be the bytes we saw before, but as a long, so `0x400b37aaaaaaaa` (18026732223900330 in decimal), lets send this to the program and debug with GDB to see what happens.
+Our first payload should be the bytes we saw before, but as a long, so `0x400b37aaaaaaaa` (18026732223900330 in decimal), let's send this to the program and debug with GDB to see what happens.

 ```python
 pwndbg> dq &kebab_amigo